FredHutch/easybuild-life-sciences/README.md

 - default versions of software packages will be easy to manage (ex: R-3.2.3 may be most recent, but `module load R` will load R-3.2.1)
 - packages will be built by any member of a given POSIX group
 - new packages will be easily implemented (new versions and software packages without existing easyconfigs)

 ---

-# TODO
-Some of our goals were not met in the initial implementation.
-Mostly due to unimplemented features in Environment Modules and/or EasyBuild itself.

-New package implementation or **new easyconfigs made easy**
-- versions can be changed with `--try` options, but a new easyconfig per pkg/ver/compiler balloons quickly
-- Easybuild may be moving away from this model to more generic easyconfigs, but this may affect reproducibility

-Default Module Version Management
-- Modules picks the 'newest' version if not specified with `module load` or in `.version`
-- I find no option in Easybuild to manage `.version` files

----